 The Exhibitor Magazine has put together a great article on the advantages you can gain by utilizing your trade show exhibit flooring as an influencing element in your exhibit space.
-Here are just a few of the great highlights from their insightful and educational take on flooring.
+Here are just a few of the highlights from their insightful and educational take on flooring:

 Many designers have referred to flooring as the “fifth wall” of an exhibit, implying that it’s just as capable of becoming a messaging medium as any back or side wall.
-Today, an increasing number of exhibitors are taking advantage of this underappreciated real estate.
-Rather than making flooring an afterthought, many are choosing immersive options that enhance the in-booth experience.
+Today, an increasing number of exhibitors are taking advantage of this under-appreciated real estate.
+Rather than making trade show exhibit flooring an afterthought, many are choosing immersive options that enhance the in-booth experience.
 While some take the high-tech route via LED panels and digital projections, others employ analog options that turn what would otherwise be an unremarkable element into a bona fide focal point.
 Either way, if this trend continues, concealing convention center concrete with boring old booth carpet will be akin to leaving your exhibit’s back wall entirely unadorned.
-So to help you stay atop the trends going on down below, EXHIBITOR found seven unique uses of underfoot inches that’ll leave you anything but floor bored.
+To help you stay on top of the trends going on down below, EXHIBITOR found seven unique uses of underfoot inches that’ll leave you floored.

 Follow the Light

-You don’t necessarily need high-tech tools to add intrigue to the bottom of your booth space.
+You don’t always need high-tech tools to add intrigue to the bottom of your booth space.
 Alibaba China Co.
-Ltd. proved that point at the 2018 International Consumer Electronics Show by covering one portion of its exhibit (designed by Pico Global Services Ltd.) with black vinyl flooring.
+Ltd. proved that point at the 2018 International Consumer Electronics Show by covering one portion of its exhibit at the trade show (designed by Pico Global Services Ltd.) with black vinyl flooring.
 The material’s high-polish finish was like an obsidian mirror, reflecting channels of LED strip lighting embedded in the exhibit’s walls and ceiling.
 The resulting otherworldly aesthetic was akin to something out of “The Matrix,” as a seemingly endless lattice of glowing cubes appeared above and below attendees.

 ZTE USA Inc. tripped the light fantastic at the 2018 International Consumer Electronics Show by painting a portion of its booth carpet with projection technology.
 The 5G Future Tunnel, a fully enclosed segment of the company’s Derse Inc.-designed exhibit, taught attendees about the benefits of 5G wireless technology.
-A barrage of projectors turned the tunnel’s flooring into a galaxy of stars that streaked across the gray carpeting, creating the effect that attendees were standing atop a glass panel overlooking the Milky Way – or perhaps inside an invisible wireless signal watching a deluge of data stream past them.
+A barrage of projectors turned their trade show exhibit booth’s flooring into a galaxy of stars that streaked across the gray carpeting, creating the effect that attendees were standing atop a glass panel overlooking the Milky Way.
+Or, perhaps more like they were standing inside an invisible wireless signal, watching a deluge of data stream past.

 Floor to Ceiling

 To capture attention at Integrated Systems Europe, Ukraine-based Ekta Co.
 Ltd. created an arresting floor-based display that reached up toward the heavens.
-Both the exhibit’s flooring and a striking crystalline structure that seemed to defy gravity were clad in 4.8 mm LED panels.
+Both the trade show exhibit booth’s flooring and a striking crystalline structure were clad in 4.8 mm LED panels.
 Multicolored beams of light that originated on the ground traveled inward toward the exhibit’s back wall before ascending the upright element like tiny interstellar comets following predetermined paths.
 By fusing LED flooring with an eye-catching vertical focal point, Ekta’s exhibit drew attendees like moths to a multimedia flame, giving company reps a chance to extol their messages.

 Check out the original article here Carpet Diem